benmeyer1979/nbt/README.md

 |run|BIDS run|
 |task|BIDS task name|

-Example files can be found in XXX and XXX
+Example files can be found in XXX and XXX.

-TODO (Author's note):
-- change study_json to data_json in nbt_define.py
-- rename nbt_define.py to nbt_assign.py
-- nbt_convert.py: -help says that DICOMs are returned and stored in out.
-Not true.
-- nbt_convert.py: adjust arg names in -help to match README.md
-- nbt_convert.py: check fieldmap handling [single, all, none].
-What is fmriprep doing with multiple fieldmaps in a single and multiple sessions?
-- nbt_tedana.py: adjust arg names in -help to match README.md
-- tedana.py: finish README
+3. nbt_define.py must be called to generate the dataset structure for the entire set of raw DICOM files.

 ## nbt_define.py